keliankaz/academic-profile/index.md

 ![Utah](assets/img/utah_mollys_castle.jpg){:class="img-responsive"}

 ## About me
 I am a Phd candidate at the University of California Santa Cruz primarily working with Emily Brodsky.
-I study the various problems under the umbrella of earthquake physics.
+I study various problems under the umbrella of earthquake physics.

 ## Research